KasparEtter/ef1p/pages/email/email.md

 The following boxes focus on [password-based authentication mechanisms](#user-authentication), which allow users to authenticate themselves to servers with only their username and password.
-Due to the nature of the topic, these boxes are fairly advanced.
+Due to the nature of the topic, some of the later boxes are fairly advanced.
 If you're not interested in cryptography, you might want to [skip them](#access-protocols).